 - Ever examiner is regularly checked to ensure that they are marking to the IELTS guidelines.

 However, every IELTS examiner is also human, and therefore might be influenced by their surroundings.
-My theory is that if you are teaching in one country for a long time, you may become used to the level of the language in that particular country.
-Therefore, if a student from another country appeared in your test, you may accidentally score them slightly higher or slightly lower than the students you are used to.
+My theory is that if a person has been teaching in one country for a long time, they may become used to the level of the language in that particular country.
+Therefore, if a student from another country appeared in your test, their level may seem slightly higher or slightly lower than the students the teacher is used to.

-My point is that maybe you can score more highly if your level is significantly better than the average student in that country (and IELTS produces tables with average scores and they do vary quite a lot).
-However, I really don’t think it is worth taking an IELTS holiday to another country to test this theory – focus your efforts on improving your level so that you can get your desired band score in any country instead!
+However, I really don’t think it is worth taking an IELTS holiday to another country to test this theory!
+The band descriptors are designed to test all people of al nationalities fairly.
+I would focus your efforts on improving your level so that you can get your desired band score in any country instead!

 If your scores are not what you expect, then you can always ask for an Evaluation of Results to check that your scores are accurate.
 However, I strongly recommend that you read this blog post before you do so.
 You really don’t want to waste any more money asking for an EOR, so you want to be really sure of success before you apply!